 - The reference condition for planting is the native oak-dominated forest that has provided superior ecosystem functions (wildlife habitat, water quality, stormwater control and carbon sequestration and storage) in the mid-Atlantic region for thousands of years.

 - Ecosystem functions and community benefits (shade and cooling, aesthetics) are optimized from trees that are healthy and that grow to maturity with well-developed crowns.

-Citizens and community groups who wish to plant on Baltimore County property (parks, public schools, libraries, fire stations, etc.) are welcome to contact EPS to inquire about a particular site.
+Citizens and community groups who wish to plant on Baltimore County property (parks, public schools, libraries and fire stations) are welcome to contact EPS to inquire about a particular site.
 Contact information is listed below.

 Planting plans (aerial maps) submitted for approval must be accompanied by a Planting Narrative Form (PDF).
 The Narrative Form provides important contact information, as well as details that enable EPS to properly evaluate the planting plan.

-For more information about the program, please call either of the numbers below, or select a contact name to send an email.
+For more information about the program, please use the contact information below.